 According to Western medicine, no one knows for sure what causes fibroids to form.
 What we do know is that they seem to be affected by our hormones.
 Specifically, excess estrogen in the body seems to make them grow, and they will often decrease in size after menopause (when overall body estrogen is lower).
 So one of the ways to treat uterine fibroids naturally is to address estrogen excess—or estrogen dominance—in the body’s ecosystem.

 At the doctor’s office, a diagnosis of uterine fibroids often means one thing: a prescription for the birth control pill.
-That’s because most doctors consider the pill a way to control the growth of fibroids and the symptoms you’re experiencing.
-But the problem is, this “treatment” doesn’t actually treat the root cause of uterine fibroids or actually address uterine health long-term.
+That’s because most doctors consider the pill to be a way to control the growth of fibroids as well as the symptoms you’re experiencing.
+But the problem is, this “treatment” doesn’t actually treat the root cause of uterine fibroids or address uterine health long-term.
 In fact, hormonal birth control comes with a slew of side effects that ultimately make hormonal imbalances worse.

 But don’t despair: Despite what your doctor may have told you, medications and surgery are not your only options.
 You can use natural strategies to reduce the size of the fibroids you have now, prevent the growth of new fibroids, and reverse the problem.